Log in or create a free Rosenverse account to watch this video.

 "One of the most important parts of our job is killing the product."

-"Privacy and security and other ethical considerations should become more amplified and mainstream throughout the organization."
+"We hope that topics like privacy, security, and ethics become more amplified and mainstream throughout the organization."

 Or choose a question: